m-colombo/tf_tree/README.md

 # Tensorflow Trees
 A library to deal with tree-structured data in TensorFlow.
 It provides an efficient implementation of an Encoder and a Decoder mappings trees to and from a flat space.
+Due to the dynamical nature of the computations Tensorflow Eager mode is employed.

+TODO tree encoding/decoding gif

 ## Example
 In `examples\simple_expression` is provided a well documented example of an autoencoder for tree structured arithmetic expressions.